ReproducibiliTea-org/reproducibiliTea/_posts/2020-04-02-What-can-open-science-do-for-COVID-19.md

 # Open COVID-19 research

 On the 24 March 2020, I organised the first online [ReproducibiliTea University of Bristol](https://reproducibiliTea.org/journal-clubs/#Bristol) meeting.
-There were 12 of us in total, 6 from the University of Bristol and 6 from other institutions who saw the event advertised on my Twitter account and the [ReproducibiliTea Online calendar](https://reproducibiliTea.org/calendar).
+We had 12 attendees, 6 from the University of Bristol and 6 from other institutions who saw the event advertised on my Twitter account and the [ReproducibiliTea Online calendar](https://reproducibiliTea.org/calendar).

 Amazingly, we started on time with no technical issues and after a short introduction we got stuck into the main topic of debate: “What can open science do for COVID-19?”.